quang-do-se/spring-cert/07-security.md

 - **All** the requests are handled by `DelegatingFilterProxy` and it sends the request to `FilterChainProxy` for handling further Authentication flow.

 - `DelegatingFitlerProxy` is a bridge between Servlet container's life cycle and Spring's ApplicationContext
-  - D`elegatingFilterProxy` is a Servlet Filter. `Servlet Filters` are executed just before the servlets are executed.
+  - `DelegatingFilterProxy` is a Servlet Filter. `Servlet Filters` are executed just before the servlets are executed.
 So any security mechanism like authentication are implemented using filters, so that a valid user is accessing the secured resource.

-- `DelegatingFilterProxy` can be registered via standard Servlet container mechanisms, but delegate all the work to a Spring Bean that implements Filter (`FilterChainProxy`).
+- `DelegatingFilterProxy` can be registered via standard Servlet container mechanisms, but delegate all the work to a Spring Bean that implements `javax.servlet.Filter interface` (`FilterChainProxy`).

 - `FilterChainProxy` is a special Filter provided by Spring Security that allows delegating to many Filter instances through `SecurityFilterChain`.